harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 ### **Supporting cross-device authenticators**

-This API risks disadvantaging users of security keys, and those who wish to keep credentials on their mobile device.
+The UI associated with this API will only show credentials that are known to the user agent or can be discovered without user action.
+Typically this will not include credentials stored on security keys or on mobile devices, which would be usable through the hybrid transport.
 We note that:

-1. If a security key supports credential enumeration, as in newer CTAP drafts, those credentials can be considered to be immediately available.
+1. If a security key and the platform both support CTAP 2.2 credential enumeration, those credentials can be considered to be immediately available.
 2. Sites will have to support another way to use WebAuthn credentials because, as noted in the Privacy section, we expect this API to always fail in Incognito/private browsing contexts.

+When security key credential enumeration is not available, the sign-in experience for users using security key credentials will typically remain unchanged.
+No UI will be shown from this call unless there are also credentials from that site available from a platform authenticator, after which the user will proceed to the site's sign-in page.

 ### **Other credential types**